 Following World War Two, increased international competition saw shipbuilding in Sunderland enter terminal decline, by the 1980s it had ceased completely with the aid of what many believed to be an unsympathetic Conservative government.
 Coal mining also suffered in the face of external competition and followed shipbuilding into the local history books in the 1990s.

-Today, Sunderland is becoming a thriving City once more with the resurgence of the city’s football team who have become a major force in the English Premiership, many high tech companies coming to the area especially to populate the impressive Doxford International Business Park, Nissan still thrives over 25 years since coming to Wearside, the City Centre is being totally revamped with the indoor shopping centre getting a massive extension and the City Centre Mowbray Park being restored to its early 1900s glory.
+Today, Sunderland is becoming a thriving City once more with the resurgence of the city’s football team, many high tech companies coming to the area especially to populate the impressive Doxford International Business Park, Nissan still thrives over 38 years since coming to Wearside, the City Centre is being totally revamped with the indoor shopping centre getting a massive extension and the City Centre Mowbray Park being restored to its early 1900s glory.

 The Construction of the